benjacksondev/abyss/_posts/2025-04-25-how-character-decoding-works-kinda.md

 How UTF-8 works.

 So, ASCII characters are 7-bit.
 So, as long as the leftmost bit of a byte starts with a zero, it is an ASCII character; otherwise, it's a multibyte character.
-If the first two bits of the first byte are a one, but the second bit is a zero, then it's a two-byte character.
-If the first two bits of the first byte are one but the third bit is a zero, then it is a two-byte char; if the first three bits of the first byte are one but the fourth bit is a zero, then it is a three-byte char.
-Finally, if the first four bits are a one, it is a four-byte char.
+If the first two bits of the first byte are active, but the second bit is a zero, then it's a two-byte character.
+If the first two bits of the first byte are active but the third bit is a zero, then it is a two-byte char; if the first three bits of the first byte are active but the fourth bit is a zero, then it is a three-byte char.
+Finally, if the first four bits are active, it is a four-byte char.

-To implement this, I decided to start with a tree-type structure containing the extended parts.
-I could walk sequentially with each byte until I reached a character, print the character, and continue.
+I started with a tree-type structure containing the extended parts, and I could walk sequentially with each byte until I reached a character, print the character, and continue.

 Which ended up like this: